Keeper-Wallet/how-to-connect-keeper-to-mobile-apps/android-guideline.md

 }
 ```

 ## Step 6.
-Sign a transaction
+Sign a transaction/order/message

+Here is how it works:

+1. Your app sends a signing request via WalletConnect.
+2. Your app calls Keeper, specifying the callback URL in the request.
-As a result of the request, Keeper Wallet is opened and the user is prompted to sign the transaction.
+3. The Keeper Wallet app opens and prompts the user to sign the transaction, order, or custom message.

-After the user confirms or cancels the transaction, your app is called back.
+4. Once the user confirms or cancels the request, your app receives a callback.

-Example:
+### Transaction

 ```kotlin
 val params = JSONObject( YOUR_TX_PARAMS ).toString()